 Notes for: Current methodology

 - These published IPS estimates are based on interviews undertaken at the end of the short-term migration event, so lengths of stay are known.
-Therefore, no error arises from changes of intention (e.g. intending to stay 2 months and actually staying 4 months).
+Therefore, no error arises from changes of intention (for example, intending to stay two months and actually staying four months).
 In this case, the end of the short-term migration event is when the individual leaves the UK after a 3 to 12 month stay in England or Wales.

 International Passenger Survey (IPS)

-The IPS is a sample survey of passengers arriving at, and departing from, UK air and sea ports and the Channel Tunnel.
-The England and Wales level estimate of short-term international immigration for 3 to 12 months for the main reason of work, which is distributed to local authorities, is derived from IPS data.
+The International Passenger Survey (IPS) is a sample survey of passengers arriving at, and departing from, UK air and sea ports and the Channel Tunnel.
+The England and Wales-level estimate of short-term international immigration for 3 to 12 months for the main reason of work, which is distributed to local authorities, is derived from IPS data.

 Migrant Worker Scan (MWS)

 The Migrant Worker Scan (MWS) is used to distribute European Economic Area (EEA) short-term migrant workers to local authority level and is a 100% extract of migrants registered on the National Insurance and Pay As You Earn (PAYE) Service (NPS)1.
 This dataset includes registration details, self-reported arrival dates and some demographic details along with address data at registration.

 The MWS includes both short-term and long-term migrants but since there is no activity information included with the data, and migrants do not have to de-register from the MWS when they leave the country, there is no way to distinguish between these two types of migrants.
 To try to capture as high a percentage of short-term migrant workers as possible and exclude as many long-term migrants as possible, only those in the MWS who apply for a National Insurance number (NINo) less than six months after arrival have been used in these distributions.
 Length of stay estimates in table STIM.02 show that the majority of short-term migrant workers identified in the IPS stay for six months or less.